circleci/circleci-docs/jekyll/_cci2/local-cli.md

 things you can do with the CircleCI CLI include:

 - Debug and validate your CI config
-- Run jobs locally
+- Run jobs locally (currently unsupported on Windows)
 - Query CircleCI's API
-- Create, publish, view and manage Orbs
+- Create, publish, view and manage orbs
 - Managing contexts

+This document covers the installation and usage of the CircleCI CLI tool.

+**Note:**
-This document will cover the installation and usage of the CLI tool. **Note:** this CLI is not available on CircleCI server v2.x installations but the legacy CLI [is supported](#using-the-cli-on-circleci-server-v2x).
+this CLI is not available on CircleCI server v2.x installations but the legacy CLI [is supported](#using-the-cli-on-circleci-server-v2x).